-The DPSS/Mail[TM] User's Guide (Order No. 003660) describes the DPSS/Mail system.
+The DPSS/MailTM User's Guide (Order No. 003660) describes the DPSS/Mail system and how to use it.

 The Domain Display Manager Command Reference (Order No. 011418) provides descriptions of all the commands used for operating the DM.

 Using TCP/IP Network Applications (Order No. 008667) provides instructions for using TCP/IP.